We are CARES.

 The University of Missouri has been CARES‘ home since it was founded in 1992.
 Our affiliation to the University of Missouri and University of Missouri Extension provides CARES with a strong foundation for our technical infrastructure, access to applied research opportunities, and a welcoming work environment on campus.

-Chris and Chris have been with CARES since it launched back in 1992.
-With almost 60 years combined experience, Chris and Chris keep CARES on solid ground while also keeping a pulse on new technologies.
+Chris has been with CARES since it launched back in 1992.
+With more than 30 years of data analysis and leadership experience, Chris keeps projects moving while also keeping a pulse on new technologies and data.

 The CARES programming team is a strong group of creative problem-solvers.
-Together they have almost 70 years of programming experience.
+Together they have a whopping 70 years of programming experience.

 Elisa Cardenas Oleas